 These emotional intelligence skills can come into play in virtually every industry.
 In the most basic example, think of healthcare providers who are working with families of chronically or terminally ill people.
 Emotionally intelligent employees will be better able to meet the needs of the patients and their families than those who do not really understand how to regulate their own emotions (or problem solve when emotions run high).

 In other settings, such as on a jobsite, emotional intelligence can help employees identify the real underlying issues when they are working, rather than being swept away by anger or frustration.
+It can also be especially beneficial for teachers and your front-line managers.

 Emotional intelligence in the workplace is one of a number of soft skills that make employees better at their jobs (and more satisfied in them!).